 %@ Page Language="C#" AutoEventWireup="true" Inherits="System.Web.UI.Page" %>

 This page details the required documents to complete your application for admission into the MA program in Educational Leadership and Societal Change.
-If you have additional questions about the requirements please contact the Graduate Office of Admission by emailing email@example.com.
+Emailed and faxed documents will not be accepted.
+If you have additional questions about the requirements please contact the Graduate Office of Admission by emailing firstname.lastname@example.org.

 1. Application Form — Applicants must use the Graduate School Application Form.
 Fill out the application form completely.

 2. Application Fee - Send the completed application to the Admissions Office along with a non- refundable application processing fee of $45 USD.
 The University requests that payment of all fees (application fee, tuition deposit, etc.) be in the form of a check drawn on a US bank or an International Postal Order.3.
 Transcripts — Applicants should request that all previous academic institution(s) send an official transcript covering all undergraduate studies (and graduate studies if any) directly to the Office of Admission at Soka University of America.
 Only official transcripts that are signed, stamped and sealed, or otherwise certified, by the issuing institution will be accepted.

 The applicant is responsible for making sure complete, official transcripts are on file with the Office of Admission.
 Work in progress will be considered in fulfillment of requirements, and admission may be granted subject to the filing of final transcripts, before enrollment, showing satisfactory completion of work in progress.